clarencejaspergaspar/Advanced-Programming_2.1-Numpy/README.md

 ---

-🔹 *Activity 1: INTRODUCTION TO PYTHON PROGRAMMING*
+🔹 *Experiment 2: NUMERICAL PYTHON (NUMPY)*

 **I. Intended Learning Outcomes:**
 <br><br>
-    1. To identify the basic codes and functions in Python Programming.
+    1. To identify the codes and functions incorporated in the Numpy library.
 <br>
-    2. To be able to apply the different codes and functions in creating a python program.
+    2. To be able to apply and use the different codes and functions in creating a Python program using a Numpy library.
 <br><br>

 **II.
 Instructions:**